“No, thank you.”

 Erika smiles and pours herself tea, then takes a sugar cube and holds it up to pop in Dew’s open bulb.
 “That was fast.”
 It had been her idea.
 She holds the pot up toward Diana, but her Second shakes her head and Erika puts it down, then selects a dark chocolate almond biscotti to dip into the steaming amber liquid.
 “I don’t recognize that group by the fountain.”

 “New, informal.
 Calling it Eleven, mentally.
 Breaks naming pattern, but eleventh group and eleven members.”
-She shrugs.
+She shrugs again.
 “Headed by four of Sabrina’s students, rest are psychics and researchers.”

 “Studying the unown?”